aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/pdf/print-comments-while-saving-to-pdf/_index.md

     Worksheet worksheet = workbook.GetWorksheets().Get(0);

     /*
-     * For print no comments use "PrintCommentsType::PrintNoComments"
+     * To print no comments, use PrintCommentsType::PrintNoComments.
-     * and for print the comments as displayed on sheet use "PrintCommentsType::PrintInPlace"
+     * To print the comments as displayed on the sheet, use PrintCommentsType::PrintInPlace.
-     * For Print the comments at the end of sheet we use "PrintCommentsType::PrintSheetEnd" */ worksheet.GetPageSetup().SetPrintComments(PrintCommentsType::PrintSheetEnd);
+     * To print the comments at the end of the sheet, use PrintCommentsType::PrintSheetEnd.
+    */
+    worksheet.GetPageSetup().SetPrintComments(PrintCommentsType::PrintSheetEnd);